RTC-research-group/Py-EDScorbotTool/scorbot_tutorial.md

     Then, check the bottom left checkbox that says "Open device", then check the terminal where you have the active connection.
 If the message "*Device found and initialized successfully*" is displayed, you have successfully connected to the server and everything is ready for you to begin.

 ## Windows
+1. Create public/private keypair (for ssh connection)
+2. Send an e-mail to epinerof@us.es specifying the following information:
+    * Full name
+    * Name of your organization
+    * Public key (<key_name>.pub file) attached
+    * Preferred username (optional)

+    Once you've done this step, you will have to wait to receive a confirmation e-mail from the server's administrator.
+3. Upon receiving the confirmation e-mail, you will already have your user created (you will receive a username in case you didn't specify one in the e-mail) and ready to go.
+However, you will need to install Xming as well as configure puTTY in order for you to

 1. INSTRUCCIONES PARA:
     1. GENERAR CLAVES CON PUTTY